Reference

 ROC_INTERFACE_AUDIO_SOURCE and ROC_INTERFACE_AUDIO_REPAIR are lower-level unidirectional transport-only interfaces.
 The first is used to transmit audio stream, and the second is used to transmit redundant repair stream, if FEC is enabled.

-ROC_INTERFACE_AUDIO_CONTROL is a lower-level interface for control streams.
+ROC_INTERFACE_AUDIO_CONTROL is a lower-level bidirectional interface for control streams.
 If you use ROC_INTERFACE_AUDIO_SOURCE and ROC_INTERFACE_AUDIO_REPAIR, you usually also need to use ROC_INTERFACE_AUDIO_CONTROL to enable carrying additional non-transport information.

 Values: